ryan00724/ScriptCam-Legal-/privacy-policy.md

 ## 10. Contact

-For privacy-related inquiries, contact us at [your email or GitHub issues page].
+For privacy-related inquiries, contact us at ryancrearydev@gmail.com.

 ---